What is Haven?

 Question: Who should take Haven?

-Answer: First-year and transfer students are asked to take this course.
-New graduate students also take Haven, though they take a module designed specifically for graduate populations.
+Answer: First-year and transfer students are asked to take this program.
+New graduate students also take Haven, though they take a program designed specifically for graduate populations.

 Question: What do I have to do to complete Part I of Haven?